daudix/daudix.one/content/about/index.md

 Some things I like:

+- Retro and vintage stuff, as well as retro-futurism
+- Small/indie web
 - Photography <small>(although I don't have much opportunity to shoot anything else than a view from my window)</small>
 - Design
-- Open source
-- Retro and vintage stuff, as well as retro-futurism
-- Small/indie web
+- Purple <small>(I know, it's shocking)</small>

+Design is perhaps a bit more than just a thing I like, it's my hobby and I'm learning more about it every day, although lately I've been a bit burned out.

+And, as you can see, I do some web development!
+I like working with CSS and HTML but that's about it, I have no clue how to work with JS :D

 My favorite games are:

-- Portal series
+- Portal series <small>(all-time favorite)</small>
+- The Stanley Parable
+- Superliminal
 - Untitled Goose
-- The Stanley Parable
 - Stardew Valley
 - Cyberpunk 2077 <small>(I've only *played* it on YouTube)</small>

-Design is a perhaps a bit more than just a thing I like, it's my hobby that I learn more about every day.

-I'm also in process of learning 3D modeling in Blender and Pixel art in Aseprite.

-And, as you can see, I do some web development!
-I like working with CSS and HTML but that's about it, I have no clue how to work with JS :D

 ## Works